Australia sweeps West Indies test series with 419-run win | Sports-Games

 Labuschagne, who scored a double-century and a century in Perth last week, was voted player of the series.

-While the batters dominated, Smith said the bowling group "did the job for us like they've done so many times for us in the pink-ball games.
+While Australia's batters dominated throughout the series, Smith said the bowling group "did the job for us like they've done so many times for us in the pink-ball games.
 We are undefeated and know how to play with the pink ball — it was another good week."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)